monotykamary/hashnode-blog0/cl4tstbit0bgx9vnv7kfh11pn.md

   - If the record does not exist:
     - INSERT the record with the updated fields

 Doing this on the application side, and even on the SQL side comes with some caveats.
-Similar to ad-hoc approaches in this article, we can't use this approach without considering strategies that prevent us from reaching concurrency issues or race conditions.
+We can't use this approach without considering strategies that prevent us from reaching concurrency issues or race conditions.
 You can see a handful mentioned in this article: https://www.depesz.com/2012/06/10/why-is-upsert-so-complicated/.
 The strategies mentioned there are inefficient (maybe except for advisory locks), don’t consider rollbacks, and have nuanced tradeoffs that we can’t afford to discover during production.

 ## Further research